 The student-teacher ratio of 47:1 found in the 2012 assessment remained virtually unchanged from 2011 (48:1).
 It is noteworthy that the Dar es Salaam region, with the lowest student-teacher ratio in the country (34:1), performed better than all other regions on all three tests (Kiswahili, English, and numeracy).
 Teacher absenteeism barely improved from 19% in 2011 to 18% in 2012.
 This means that almost 1 out of 5 teachers was absent on the day of the Uwezo exam.

-FACT 2: Resources to support learning vary widely by region.
+FACT 2: Resources to support learning vary greatly by region.

-As with most school facilities, there are wide regional variations in the number of students using textbooks.
+As with most school facilities, there are large regional differences in the number of pupils using a textbook.
 In Dar es Salaam, 14 students share one textbook, while in the Kigoma region there are 41 students to one textbook.
 Even in the highest performing region, Dar es Salaam, too many students share too few books.

-FACT 3: Nationwide, only 4 out of 10 government elementary school have access to safe drinking water.
+FACT 3: Across the country, only 4 out of 10 state elementary school have access to clean drinking water.

-School conditions can have a detrimental effect on learning outcomes.
+School conditions can have a negative impact on learning outcomes.
 Lack of drinking water is an important indicator of the school environment and can negatively impact children’s ability to absorb new knowledge at school.

 FACT 4: Nutrition programs are offered by 3 out of 10 schools nationwide.